AY2526S1-CS2103T-T14-2/tp/docs/UserGuide.md

 <box type="important" seamless>

-Our application has light and dark modes, and it is auto-selected when launched, based on user's system display settings.
+Our application has light and dark modes, and it is automatically selected when launched or re-launched, based on user's system display settings.
-Hence, your application's user interface might look slightly different from the image of the user interface above!
+Hence, your user interface might look slightly different from the image above!

 </box>